 Technical Architecture: Vue SEO and Server-Side Rendering Solutions

-Master the technical implementation of Vue SEO to guarantee automated indexation.
+Master the technical implementation of Vue SEO to ensure automated indexation.
 Deploy Ostr.io prerendering middleware to serialize single-page application data safely.

 SEOVue.jsServer-Side RenderingPrerenderingNuxt.jsCrawl BudgetSPA